awsdocs/amazon-corretto-8-user-guide/doc_source/docker-install.md

 # Getting Started with Amazon Corretto 8 on Docker Images<a name="docker-install"></a>

- This topic describes how to build and launch a Docker image that uses Amazon Corretto 8\.
+ This topic describes how to build and launch a Docker image that uses Amazon Corretto 8.
 You must have the latest version of Docker installed\.

 ## Using the official image for Amazon Corretto 8\.<a name="docker-hello-world"></a>

- Amazon Corretto 8 is available as an [official image on Docker Hub](https://hub.docker.com/_/amazoncorretto)\.
-The following example runs a container and displays Corretto's version\.
+ Amazon Corretto 8 is available as an [official image on Docker Hub](https://hub.docker.com/_/amazoncorretto).
+The following example runs a container and displays Corretto's version.

 **Example**